jsimonet/log-any/readme.md

 A log is a message indicating an application status at a given time.
 It has attributes, like a _severity_ (error, warning, debug, …), a _category_, a _date_ and a _message_.

 These attributes are used by the "Formatter" to format the log and can also be used to filter logs and to choose where the log will be handled (via Adapters).

+Like the Perl5 implementation (https://metacpan.org/pod/Log::Any), the idea is to split log generation and log management.

 ## SEVERITY